UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch6.md

 ## Conclusion
 Adding user defined operators with user defined precedence is fairly straight forward to implement in terms of the code generation.
-However, the real work is on the parser not the code generation.
-ANTLR4 has support for left-recursion in the grammar and precedence of expressions and even though it only directly supports fixed precedence it is rather easy to extend the underlying support to handle dynamic precedence and associativity, once the underlying mechanics ANTLR uses for handling left recursion is understood.
+No new code generation is required.
+ANTLR4 has support for left-recursion in the grammar and precedence of expressions.
+Even though ANTLR only directly supports fixed precedence it is rather easy to extend the underlying support to handle dynamic precedence and associativity, once the underlying mechanics are understood.
+The rest is on the Ast construction as it converts the user defined operators to function definitions and function calls.

+If you compare the code generation and driver code between Chapter 5 and Chapter 6 you'll see the only difference is the language level setting, it got a bump (Literally a single enum on one line of each component).
+Everything else is identical.
+This is because the real work is on the parser and AST not the code generation.
+This is where having a good parser + AST model can help keep the code generation simpler.
+If the parse tree alone was used, then the code generation would need additional code similar to what is found in the AST generation.
+Putting it into the AST generation keeps things much cleaner as, obviously, the support for user defined operators and precedence has nothing to do with code generation.
+Keeping the code generation simpler is generally a really good thing!

+>[!TIP]
+>An early version of these samples skipped the use of an AST and used the parse tree directly.
+You can compare the history of
+> the generators for that transition to see how the AST helps simplify the code generation.
+(Not to mention sets the stage for
+> an otherwise un-implemented feature - truly lazy compilation.)